dwalsh01/web-scraping-partner/README.md

 ## Usage

-To add your own scrape function:
+### To add your own scrape function:

 - create it within the `src/getScrapes.js` file.
 - import it within the `src/index.js` where it says `import {...} from './getScrapes.js` add the name of the function within the curley braces

+### Run function

+- run `yarn start` within the root folder of the project
+- you should see updates in the terminal regarding writing to file(s)